Coupang: Controversy

-Worker deaths
+Worker wellbeing

 Coupang has been involved in complaints by activists and families of workers who allegedly died from overwork.
 In April 2021 Kwon Young-gook, a lawyer and the co-chairman at the Committee for Coupang Workers' Human Rights and Health, said "Seven Coupang employees and two subcontractors have died of cardiovascular disorders, such as heart attack, for the past year. ...
 Out of the nine deaths, five are connected to overnight work as they passed away during or after night duty."
 According to statistics published in the Korea Economic Daily, Coupang had recorded no work-accident deaths since its launch in 2011, as of the end of 2020.

-Coupang is not the only logistics and delivery business facing such complaints in 2021.
-According to the BBC, CJ Logistics and Hanjin Transportation are some of the multiple businesses that have been involved in the controversy, and workers at Lotte Global Logistics in Seoul went on strike.
 In April 2021, the company introduced Coupang Care, a system that allows employees to take paid breaks and receive health care coaching.

 Item Winner system

 There is a debate over Coupang's Item Winner system, which selects the cheapest product among the same products as the sole seller.
 There is criticism that sellers offering items for as low as one won can monopolize the market.
 According to Coupang's terms and conditions, this right is delegated to Coupang as soon as the product's image and trademark are posted.
 In the process, problems can arise because sellers can use other sellers' images, via Coupang's copyright-transfer agreements.
 In May 2021, the situation was reported to be under review by the Fair Trade Commission.